-You can throw leaves, shredded paper, animal manure, fruit and vegetable peelings and other kitchen waste like tea bags or coffee grinds onto your compost heap with a clear conscience at any time.
+You can throw leaves, dung, fruit and vegetable peelings and other kitchen waste onto your compost heap with a clear conscience at any time.
 Hair, garden waste and any uncooked organic materials are also fine.

 What shouldn't go on your compost heap?

-Sprayed peelings of tropical fruits and treated wood or plastics of any kind should not be thrown onto your compost heap.
-Cigarette butts, bones and ashes from treated or painted wood and coal are also not suitable.
+Sprayed peelings of tropical fruits, nappies, and treated wood or plastics of any kind should not be thrown onto your compost heap.
+Cigarette ends, bones and ashes from wood and coal are also not suitable.

-We recommend using a mixture of half compost and half garden soil for flowerpots and window boxes.
+We recommend using a mixture of half composted earth and half garden soil or sand for flowerpots and window boxes.
 For woody plants and ornamental shrubs, work about three centimetres of compost into the top layer of soil.
-Flowerbeds are best maintained by using half compost and half soil when establishing the bed and then placing compost on the surface of the bed and working it in for subsequent re-fertilising.
+Flowerbeds are best maintained by using half compost and half soil when establishing the bed and then placing compost on the surface of the bed and working it in for subsequent refertilising.

 In conclusion, it remains to be said that compost is of good quality if it has adapted to normal soil temperature and no soil creatures are evident.